ChocoTrail/BDB2024/README.md

 ### Repo Notes:

 In order for the code to work, you should have a folder called `Data` that contains all the raw Big Data Bowl csv's from the Kaggle website.
 They are not tracked and shouldn't be tracked on this repository for space restrictions.
-When tracking file changes in git, do not use `git add .`, intentionally `git add` each individual file that has been changed.